whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-sql-resource-provider-update.md

 # For integrated systems, use the IP address of one of the ERCS virtual machines.
 $privilegedEndpoint = "AzS-ERCS01"

 # Provide the Azure environment used for deploying Azure Stack.
 Required only for Azure AD deployments.
-Supported environment names are AzureCloud, AzureUSGovernment, or AzureChinaCloud.
+Supported values for the <environment name> parameter are AzureCloud, AzureChinaCloud or AzureUSGovernment depending which Azure subscription you are using.
 $AzureEnvironment = "<EnvironmentName>"

 # Point to the directory where the resource provider installation files were extracted.